AJTech2002/ClassicFPSPack-Documentation/scripting_docs/managers/gamemanager.md

 In order for this to work, the GameManager must be in the root of scene, it must not be under any other GameObject in the scene.

+### Game Flow

+The Game would start at the Main Menu scene, the GameManager would exist on this scene.
+The configuration here would follow through the entire game.

+The Main Menu should have a way to load from the last save.

+The `GameState` stores the last level that was loaded.
+The Player enters that scene and the `SceneManager_sceneLoaded(Scene scene, LoadSceneMode sceneMode)` function in GameManager is executed.

+This loads in all the level data.

+If the `GameState` doesnt have a previously saved Level then the GameManger will spawn the Player in the first level.

+At the start of each level a new save will be created to allow the Player to 'load' back into that game.

+On Player Death the health will be reset and the Player will be pushed back to the last save; this behaviour can be modified in the `PlayerStatistics` script.

+When the Player reaches the End Scene, all saves can be cleared to allow them to restart.

+This flow is implemented in the `Demo Scenes` folder, from the `Menu` to the `End Screen`.

 ---

 ## Public & Static Functions